Islandora/documentation/docs/installation/docker-local.md

 to install the Drupal site in your `codebase` folder and spin up all the other containers with it.

 Enjoy your Islandora instance!
 Check out the [basic usage documentation](../docker-basic-usage) to see all the endpoints that are available and how to do things like start and stop Islandora.
+Your passwords, including the Drupal admin password, can be found in the `secrets/live` directory after you run `make local`.